 Disadvantages of patents

 - Your patent application means making certain technical information about your invention publicly available.
-It might be that keeping the details of your invention secret will keep competitors at bay more effectively.
+It might be that keeping your invention secret may keep competitors at bay more effectively.

-- Applying for a patent can be a very time-consuming and lengthy process (typically three to four years) - market may have changed or technology may have overtaken your invention by the time a patent is granted.
+- Applying for a patent can be a very time-consuming and lengthy process (typically three to four years) - markets may change or technology may overtake your invention by the time you get a patent.

 - Cost - it will cost you money whether you are successful or not - the application, searches for existing patents and a patent attorney's fees can all contribute to a reasonable outlay.